 Main Public Holidays Celebrated in Singapore

 Most Singaporeans are of Chinese descent.
 Therefore, Chinese New Year is the most important public holiday of the year.
-Evidence of this is the fact that it is the only two-day public holiday in the country.
+Evidence of this is the fact that it is the are two-day public holidays in the country.
 It may take place at any time between January 21 and February 20.
 This festival marks the start of the new year according to the lunar calendar.
-The color red usually symbolizes prosperity and is used in decorations and traditional wear.
+Red usually symbolizes prosperity and is used in decorations and traditional wear.
 Those who are in Singapore at this time should visit Chinatown, where the buzzing streets, lively stalls, and stunning decorations set the tone for this festive occasion.

 Hari Raya Aidilfitri, also known as Hari Raya Puasa or Eid al-Fitr, is celebrated by Singapore’s Muslim community.
 This day marks the end of Ramadan, during which Muslims fast during daylight hours.
-Hari Raya Aidilfitri is often celebrated in an extravagant manner.
+Hari Raya Aidilfitri is often celebrated extravagantly.
 During celebrations, local delicacies will be prepared and those who celebrate the holiday will do so with direct family members, more distant relatives, and friends.

 Hari Raya Haji is also known as Hari Raya Qurban or Eid al-Adha.
 The literal meaning of this holiday’s title is the “Festival of the Sacrifice”.
 The day is usually spent by praying at the mosque as well as and sharing one’s wealth with the less privileged.
 Such activities are what give this holiday its name.
 In certain areas of Singapore, there will also be some bazaars set up.
 They sell products and goods related to the festival.